ardhanwardhani/seventynine-shop-fe/README.md

 # Padepokan Shop
 This is repository for Front-End of Padepokan Shop.
 This is an POS app where you can manage Customer, Item and Order data.
+I have been created front-end for this project, you can check the repo in this link: https://github.com/ardhanwardhani/seventynine-shop/tree/main

 ## Tools:
 - Angular 17